By: Whova Team | Last Updated: April 20, 2025

 1. Whova

-Whova is a full event management platform with abstract management and peer review built in.
+Quick Verdict: Whova is a full conference management platform with abstract submission and management, peer review, agenda scheduling, registration and award-winning event app.

-With 15+ years in the event management space, 50,000+ events hosted across 170+ countries, and 15 million users on the platform, Whova gives academic organizers peer review and submission workflows sitting inside the same platform as their agenda, attendee app, and event website.
-The platform is ideal for teams that want everything from submission review to attendee engagement running on the same platform.
+With 15+ years in the event management space, 50,000+ events hosted across 170+ countries, and 15 million users on the platform, Whova gives academic organizers peer review and submission workflows sitting inside the same platform as their agenda, registration, attendee app, event website and speaker management.
+The platform is ideal for teams that want everything from submission review, attendee management and attendee engagement running on the same platform.

 Best For: